 For instance, there are deposits of gold in the Amessmessa mine estimated to be about 70 metric tons, which can be found about 60km to the south of the Tirek gold mine.

-In the second position is South Africa with 125.35 metric tons in the first quarter of 2022, showing unchanged gold reserves held by the South African Reserve Bank in the fourth quarter of 2021.
+In the second position is South Africa.
+Apart from being home to a lot of parks including the famous Addo elephant park, SA was blessed with 125.35 metric tons in the first quarter of 2022, showing unchanged gold reserves held by the South African Reserve Bank in the fourth quarter of 2021.

 Egypt increased its gold reserves from 80.91 tonnes to 124.97 tonnes to rank No.3 in Africa in terms of gold holdings

 This indicates that the Central Bank of Egypt is one of the countries that is warming to deploy gold to reduce the effect of inflation on its economy.
 This corroborates the 2022 Central Bank Gold Reserves Survey conducted by the World Gold Council.

 Libya and Morocco’s gold reserves remain unchanged from what they had in 2021, holding 117 and 22.12 tonnes as No.4 and No.5 respectively.